cmroboticsacademy/facilitate/README.rst

 Installation
 ------------

-Before beginning, you will need to install Python 3.11 and [Poetry](https://python-poetry.org).
+Before beginning, you will need to install Python 3.11 and `Poetry <https://python-poetry.org>`_.
 Once you have the necessary prerequisites, you can install the project by running the following command:

 .. code:: shell